Cremation Advice

 UK Cremation Services

-• Direct Cremation: This is the most basic and cost-effective option.
-It involves the immediate cremation of the body without a funeral service.
+• Direct Cremation: This is the most basic and affordable option, involving a simple cremation without a funeral service.
+Costs start at around $500.

 Need a Eulogy?